University of Ottawa logo

 About

 The Faculty of Law at the University of Ottawa offers both Master of Laws and Ph.D. in Law programs.
-In health law, we offer graduate students a wide range of cutting-edge research projects led by the largest concentration of health law scholars and complemented by the broadest selection of health law courses in Canada.
+At the Masters level it also offers a specific LL.M.
+Concentration in Health Law, Policy and Ethics.
+At both levels we offer graduate students a wide range of cutting-edge research projects led by the largest concentration of health law scholars and complemented by the broadest selection of health law courses in Canada.
 The interdisciplinary nature of CHLPE—drawing its members not only from Law but also Medicine, Health Sciences, Management, Social Sciences, and Arts—further enriches the graduate experience by exposing students to a variety of methodological and theoretical perspectives.
-Students have the option of developing interdisciplinary research collaborations and having their projects supervised by interdisciplinary committees.
+Students have the option to develop interdisciplinary research collaborations and have their projects supervised by interdisciplinary committees.

 Our graduates pursue a wide range of careers—in universities, provincial and federal governments and their agencies, NGOs and international organizations, private sector companies, private practice, regulatory Colleges, associations, liability insurers, and more.
 Many such health organizations are headquartered in Ottawa.
 Being located in Canada's capital provides unparalleled opportunities to engage with provincial, national, and international policy makers and other stakeholders.